 “The will of God is not something you add to your life.
 It’s a course you choose.
 You either line yourself up with the Son of God, or you capitulate to the principle which governs the rest of the world.” ~ Elisabeth Elliot

-In Amy Harmon’s novel ‘From Sand and Ash,’ the protagonist Eva proclaims “many will seeks to tell me what God’s will is.
+In Amy Harmon’s novel ‘From Sand and Ash,’ the protagonist Eva proclaims “Many will seek to tell me what God’s will is.
 But nobody knows.
 Not really.
 Because God is quiet.
 Always.
 He is quiet and my anguish is so intense, so incredibly loud, that I can only do my will and hope that somehow, it aligns with his.”

 God is quiet.
 Always.
 Hmmm...more on that in a moment.